dlt-hub/dlt/docs/website/docs/pipelines/stripe.md

 Stripe is an online payment company that offers a platform for businesses to process payments from customers over the Internet.
 It's a convenient way for businesses to accept payments and manage their financial transactions securely.

-This pipeline utilizes Stripe's API and `dlt` to extract key data such as customer information, subscription details, event records, etc, and then load them into a database.
-Additionally, this pipeline also calculates important metrics such as MRR (monthly recurring revenue) and churn rate.
+This verified source utilizes Stripe's API and `dlt` to extract key data such as customer information, subscription details, event records, etc, and then load them into a database.
+Additionally, this verified source also calculates important metrics such as MRR (monthly recurring revenue) and churn rate.

-This pipeline loads data from the following default endpoints:
+This verified source loads data from the following default endpoints:

 | Endpoint | Description |
 | --- | --- |